pifantastic/grunt-s3/README.md

 #### grunt.helper(s3.pull, src, dest, options)

 Download a file from s3.
+Returns a Promises/J-style Deferred object.

 **src** (required) - The path on S3 from which the file will be downloaded, relative to the bucket. **Does not accept wildcards**